diyaacharya/VVCE-SwiftPrograms-1/Swift-Experiments/README.md

      iii) git push origin <Your Git Branch>

 ## Program List
     #SwiftExp1.swift - “Hello, World!”
 Program
     #SwiftExp2.swift - Program to Print an Integer (Entered by the User)
     #SwiftExp3.swift - Program to Add Two Integers
     #SwiftExp4.swift - Program to Find ASCII Value of a Character
     #SwiftExp5.swift - Program to Compute Quotient and Remainder
     #SwiftExp6.swift - Program to Find the Size of int, float, double and char
     #SwiftExp7.swift - Swap Numbers Using Temporary Variable
+    #SwiftExp8.swift - Program to Check Whether a Character is a Vowel or Consonant